-The Asset Emissions Forecast captures the impact of planned projects on our future emissions.
+The City of Sydney models the impact of planned projects on our future emissions.
 It also tracks the effect of energy efficiency projects which will continue to be delivered as a core tactic for our ambition to be a net-zero organisation.

-The forecast predicts that electricity consumption will remain steady in the period covered by our Environment Strategy.
-There is a slight increase expected towards the end of the reporting period when Perry Park Stage 3 and a the new Crescent Synthetic Sports Field is delivered.
+The forecast predicts that electricity consumption will remain steady in the period covered by the Environmental Strategy.
+There is a slight increase expected towards the end of the reporting period due to increased open space across the local area, including Perry Park sportsfield and the new Crescent Synthetic Sports Field.